Join Our FREE Live Webinar

 Deciding on what repairs to make is one of the most important things to focus on because you could be buying a run-down hoarder house that needs repairs and TLC before anyone can move in.

 The ability to keep property repair costs at a minimum while making strategic improvements is often the deciding factor when flipping houses on whether you make money or not.
-You have to make sure you do your best in looking at the comps so you don't waste money or miss out on certain repairs.
+You have to make sure you do your best to look at the comps so you don't waste money or miss out on certain repairs.

 Here are the main repairs to consider in your scope of work to improve the ARV of a house: